 ED-654.
-SCHOOL FINANCE AND FACILITIES ADMINISTRATION Credits: 3 related to the management of school finance and facilities in educational institutions.
+SCHOOL FINANCE AND FACILITIES ADMINISTRATION

+The content of this course centers on administrative functions related to the management of school finance and facilities in educational institutions.
 Topics covered are budget planning related to facilities management, as well as resource allocation and scheduling to maximize the use of school facilities; school finance related to sources of revenue for capital projects and the impact of these projects on the allocation of resources, scheduling of programs, and use of personnel will be studied.
 Additional topics include management techniques, strategic planning approaches, building assessment, energy issues, technology in schools, community development and contract management.
 Required for Ed.D. program/K-12 Administration specialization.